Prakruthi-G-H/daily-task-manager/README.md

 - ➕ **Add New Tasks** – Instantly add tasks using the input field
 - ✅ **Mark as Completed** – Check off tasks once they’re done
 - 🗑️ **Delete Individual Tasks** – Remove tasks with a single click
-- 🗑 Clear all tasks at once
+- ⚡ **Clear All Tasks** – Quickly remove all completed or pending tasks
 - 🎨 Stylish UI with hover effects
 - 📋 Simple, clean, and responsive design
 - ⚡ Instant updates via JavaScript DOM manipulation